 - Annelida – More complex than Platyhelminthes, these are segmented and symmetrical worms containing a nervous system, respiratory system, and sense organs.
 Examples include the common earthworm and leeches.

 - Mollusca – The second largest phylum by species count, and the largest marine phylum.
 Invertebrates with soft unsegmented bodies.
-It is estimated almost a quarter of marine life fall in this category.
+It is estimated almost a quarter of marine life falls in this category.
 Examples include clams, mussels, and snails

 - Arthropoda – Invertebrate animals with an exoskeleton and segmented bodies.
 Contains insects, crustaceans, and arachnids.
 This is the largest phylum by species count.
 Examples include scorpions, butterflies, and shrimp

 The phylum group is then divided into even smaller groups, known as animal classes.
-The Chordata phylum splits in to these seven animal classes:
+The Chordata phylum splits into these seven animal classes:

 Different Animal Orders

 Each class is divided into small groups again, known as orders.
 There is no universally accepted breakdown for the class Mammalia.
-Some outline as many as 26 different orders for the class mammalia.
+Some outline as many as 26 different orders for the class Mammalia.
 Some of the most popular examples include: